 Don't I deserve the option to talk about something that happened to my body just as candidly, honestly, and humorously as someone who discusses their colonoscopy, their MRI, their embarrassing mole?
 Why is it so much easier to get people on your side about a decision to remove that thing on your back than a decision to remove some cells from your uterus?

-The conversation I’m trying to have about my body and my abortion is one of many abortion stories that deserve to be heard, especially as we enter a Twilight Zone-reality of incessant abortion bans and the possible overturning of Roe v.
-Wade.
-Those of us who’ve been in the clinic should have more conversations about our experiences so that others can stop maliciously speaking for us.
-Whether it’s shouting your abortion or casually mentioning it to someone using your inside voice, the more we unashamedly discuss our health and our choices, the less stigmatized it all becomes.
-The less I have to convince people that I am happy with my choices, and that the choice should exist for every one.
+The conversation I'm trying to have about my body and my abortion is one of many abortion stories that deserve to be heard, especially as we enter a Twilight Zone-reality of incessant abortion bans and the possible overturning of Roe v.
+Wade (which, unfortunately, happened in Texas).
+Those of us who've been in the clinic should have more conversations about our experiences so that others can stop maliciously speaking for us.
+Whether it's shouting your abortion or casually mentioning it to someone using your inside voice, the more we unashamedly discuss our health and our choices, the less stigmatized it all becomes.
+The less I have to convince people that I am happy with my choices and that the choice should exist for everyone.

 A world where we can talk about our abortions and pregnancies—because women who've had abortions were pregnant once, too—as freely as we talk about the weather may feel even more like a never-before-seen episode of the Twilight Zone.
 And that's the world I want.
 My experience being pregnant certainly strengthened my relationship with Cocoa Krispies, but more so, it strengthened my relationship with my body.
 My body showed me what it could do, and I responded by doing what I needed to do for myself.
 I think that's really cool.
 I think that's worth a conversation.